snowdrop/snowdrop-automation-client/README.md

 ### Licenses generator

 This client uses [Licenses Generator](https://github.com/snowdrop/licenses-generator) java application to generate the licenses.
-The jar file of the generator and its different configuration files are located in an `etc` directory.
+The jar file of the generator and its different configuration files are located in the `etc` directory.

 ### Launcher catalog